 Spreading Hepatitis C

-Many people with hepatitis C do not have any symptoms, but for those who do, symptoms are generally nonspecific, such as mild fatigue or discomfort in the abdomen.
+Many individuals with hepatitis C do not have any symptoms, but for those who do, symptoms are generally nonspecific, such as fatigue or discomfort in the abdomen.
 Over many years, the inflammation in the liver caused by the hepatitis C virus may result in the formation of scar tissue.
 If very advanced, the amount of scar tissue in the liver may reach a level termed cirrhosis.
 Cirrhosis refers to a specific pattern and degree of scar tissue in the liver.
 For patients with cirrhosis, ongoing damage to the liver may eventually result in signs and symptoms such as worsening fatigue, fluid accumulation in the abdomen (ascites), bleeding from veins in the esophagus or stomach (varices), and confusion (encephalopathy).
-People with hepatitis C and cirrhosis are also at an increased risk of liver cancer.
+Those with hepatitis C and cirrhosis are also at an increased risk of liver cancer.

-The goal in identifying and treating hepatitis C is to cure the disease before cirrhosis and its complications occur.
+A major goal in identifying and treating hepatitis C is to cure the disease before cirrhosis and its complications occur.

-Testing to identify whether antibodies to the hepatitis C virus (anti-HCV) are detectable in the blood reveals that the person either has a current or past infection.
+Testing to identify whether antibodies to the hepatitis C virus (anti-HCV) are detectable in the blood reveals that the person has a current or past infection.
 If this test is positive, a test to look for the presence of the virus in the blood (HCV RNA) should be done to determine whether a person is currently infected.

 Types of Hepatitis C

-Determining the degree of fibrosis (scar tissue) in the liver (also known as staging) can provide important information for the person affected by hepatitis C as well as their health care provider.
+Determining the degree of fibrosis (scar tissue) in the liver (also known as staging) can provide important information for the person affected by hepatitis C as well as their healthcare provider.
 In the past, staging was accomplished only by liver biopsy.
 Liver biopsy involves the use of a needle to take a sample of liver tissue for examination under a microscope.
 Although biopsy is a safe procedure, it is an invasive one, and thus does carry some risks, including bleeding and post-procedure pain.
 One of the drawbacks of liver biopsy other than its invasive nature is the fact that it samples only a very small portion of a large organ, and thus is susceptible to sampling error.

 Non-invasive Tools to Measure Fibrosis

 Liver biopsy remains the gold standard for the staging of liver disease and it is still a good option for many patients.
-However, health care providers are increasingly using other effective tools to determine the degree of fibrosis in the liver.
+However, healthcare providers are increasingly using other effective tools to determine the degree of fibrosis in the liver.
 Of the emerging alternative staging methods, the following are the most commonly used in Canada.

 Taking steps to minimize the risk of disease progression and optimize the chances of success once therapy begins are integral to achieving cure in the management of chronic hepatitis C.